haallen/CarND-Vehicle-Detection-P5/final_report.md

 Here is an example using the `HLS` color space and HOG parameters of `orientations=11`, `pixels_per_cell=(8, 8)` and `cells_per_block=(2, 2)`:

 ![alt text][image2]
+Note: this is only for the L channel .

 ####2.
 Explain how you settled on your final choice of HOG parameters.